Traversio

 Why The Numbers Can Disagree

-connect RTT and first server byte after connect can diverge significantly, and that difference often reflects the network path accurately.
+Route setup duration and SSH service-request RTT can diverge significantly, and that difference often reflects the network path accurately.

 Common reasons:

-• a VPN or transparent proxy accepts the TCP connection near the client, so connect RTT becomes very small
+• a VPN or transparent proxy accepts the TCP connection near the client, so route setup becomes very small

-• the remote SSH server is still far away, so the first returned byte arrives much later
+• the remote SSH server is still far away, so the encrypted service request takes longer to round-trip

 • a proxy chain, load balancer, or middlebox finishes the TCP setup before the real server has replied

-• the server adds a small delay before sending its identification line
+• the server adds a small amount of scheduling or packet-processing delay

 That means this kind of result is normal: